-The Center for Buddhist Studies Announces the First Winner of the Toshihide Numata Book Prize
+The Center for Buddhist Studies Announces the First Winner of the Toshihide Numata Book Award

 Professor Robson teaches in the Department of East Asian Languages and Civilizations at Harvard University and specializes in the history of Medieval Chinese Buddhism and Daoism.
 His areas of interest include sacred geography, local religious history, talismans, religious art, and the historical development of Chan/Zen Buddhism.
 In addition to his book Power of Place, he is co-editor of Buddhist Monasticism in East Asia: Places of Practice (London: Routledge, 2010).
 He is currently engaged in a long-term collaborative research project with the École Française d'Extrême-Orient studying a large collection of religious statuary from Hunan province.

-For more information on the Toshihide Numata Book Prize, please contact:
+For more information on the Toshihide Numata Book Award, please contact: